MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 - Enabled
 - Disabled
 - Limited: Chat is available only for the duration of the call.

-Value is nullable to allow user to configure value in application.
+- $null (blank): Users configure this setting themselves in the Teams app.

 ```yaml
 Type: Microsoft.Office.CompliancePolicy.PolicyConfiguration.MeetingChatMode